mmatyas/supermariowar/README.md

 Windows
 -------

-Note: You can also use MinGW and MinGW Shell/Cygwin for compiling
+Note: You can also use MinGW and MinGW Shell/Cygwin for compiling.

 Visual Studio:

 - make sure you have CMake in your PATH
 - go to Build directory and issue `cmake ..`
 - open the generated solution smw.sln, right-click on the smw project and go to Configuration Properties -> C/C++ - Command line and remove everything there